 Engelberg is the largest mountain village in Central Switzerland located in Canton Obwalden.
 It has a famous Benedictine monastery where monks still continue to live, work, and teach.
 There is also a cheese factory, a museum, and a number of old chapels.

 In summer, the village is known for diverse options for hiking, biking, golf, and mountaineering.
-It is also popular for families with the summer toboggan run, an adventure playground, and the Globi (a popular Swiss cartoon character) themed trail.
+It is also popular for families with the summer toboggan run, an adventure playground, and the themed trail about Globi (a popular Swiss cartoon character).

 From Engelberg, one can go up to the Titlis massif by cable car.
 Titlis has one of the highest peaks in the region at 3,238 meters (10,623 feet).
 In Winter, Titlis Mountain is known for its diverse ski and free-ride area.

 - Zurich to Lucerne Train: All You Need To Know